matomo-org/developer-documentation/docs/getting-started-part-1.md

 Once your webserver is configured, load Piwik in your browser by loading `http://localhost/`.
 Follow the instructions to complete the installation process.

+#### Development configuration

+After installing Piwik, we're going to change some of Piwik's INI configuration to make development easier.
+In **config/config.ini.php** set the following configuration options:

+    [Debug]
+    disable_merged_assets = 1

+If you plan on running automated tests, you'll have to set the following configuration options:

+    [database_tests]
+    password = ...
+    user = ...

 #### Adding anonymous access to your reports

 Before we finish, we're going to allow anyone to view reports on your new Piwik environment.
 Open the _Manage > Users_ admin page and click the red icon in the **View** column for the **anonymous** user: